-Where does your money go?
+2. Where does your business money go?

-Supporting Local Independent Businesses.
+3. Supporting Local ethical, sustainable Independent Businesses.

-Many large companies lose their soul as they grow, but most smaller independents really care about what they do.
+Many large companies lose their soul as they grow, but most smaller independent businesses really care about what they do.
 There’s also less of a carbon footprint as many items are locally sourced and without unnecessary packaging.

 Don’t be afraid of changing a client suggestion to meet too!
 One client asked me to meet in a big chain hotel but I then made an alternative suggestion to meet in a lovely coffee/bookshop nearby and explained that I like to support the independent cafes wherever I can.
 The client loved my suggestion and hopefully will hold more meetings there in the future!

-Embrace digital tools
+4. Embrace business digital tools

 I rarely print anything off and use PDF contracts, online note keeping, online forms and paper-less banking to ensure I’m not wasting paper and ink.
 You can also encourage your clients to do the same by asking them to keep documents digital.
 Having a Google Drive or Google Document are both quick and easy ways to share items without printing.

-Buy sustainable marketing materials
+5. Buy sustainable and ethical marketing materials

 Feel good when handing out your branded business marketing materials.
 There are a great range of sustainable business cards, flyers and roller banners available that can be printed using vegetable inks on re-cycled paper and even out of re-cycled coffee cups.
 Hatch print is one of my favourite UK based printers to use.
 They are Vegan & Vegetarian society approved, plant trees to offset their paper use and have a range of bio-degradable products.